-Recently Issued Accounting Standards: In August 2018, the FASB issued ASU 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40) Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
+In August 2018, the FASB issued ASU 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40) Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
 ASU 2018-15 aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
-It will be effective for us on May 1, 2020, with the option to early adopt at any time prior to the effective date, and will require adoption on either a retrospective or prospective basis for all implementation costs incurred after the date of adoption.
-We expect to early adopt as of May 1, 2019, and apply this standard on a prospective basis.
-We anticipate capitalizing implementation costs of approximately \$10.0 related to third-party cloud computing services during 2020.
+ASU 2018-15 is effective for us on May 1, 2020, but we elected to early adopt on May 1, 2019, as permitted, on a prospective basis.
+During 2020, we capitalized implementation costs related to third-party cloud computing services of \$4.9 which is reflected in other noncurrent assets in the Consolidated Balance Sheet.

 In August 2018, the FASB also issued ASU 2018-14, Compensation - Retirement Benefits - Defined Benefit Plans - General (Subtopic 715-20) Disclosure Framework - Changes to the Disclosure Requirements for Defined Benefit Plans, which modifies the disclosure requirements for employers that sponsor defined benefit pension or other postretirement benefit plans.
-The guidance removes disclosures that are no longer considered cost beneficial and adds new and clarifies certain other disclosure requirements.
-ASU 2018-14 will be effective for us on May 1, 2020, with the option to early adopt at any time prior to the effective date, and it will require adoption on a retrospective basis.
+The guidance removes disclosures that are no longer considered cost beneficial and adds new, as well as clarifies certain other, disclosure requirements.
+ASU 2018-14 will be effective for us on May 1, 2020, and it will require adoption on a retrospective basis.
 We do not anticipate that the adoption of this ASU will have a material impact on our disclosures.